red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 |------------------------:|---------------------|--------------------------|
 | Mono + custom scheduler | 772.27              | 529.25                   |

-This implementation improves performance, making it slightly better than the Tomcat example using CompletableFuture.
-However, in a more realistic scenario, we wouldn’t rely on _Thread.sleep_ to simulate I/O. Instead, we would utilize an actual client and fetch some data from an external system.
+This implementation improves performance, making it slightly better than the Tomcat example using `CompletableFuture`.
+However, in a more realistic scenario, we wouldn’t rely on `Thread.sleep()` to simulate I/O. Instead, we would utilize an actual client and fetch some data from an external system.
 In such cases, there is significant potential for further improvement by switching to a non-blocking client rather than continuing with a blocking one.
 Exploring this transition is beyond the scope of this article but is an essential consideration for enhancing performance in real-world applications.

-# Conclusion
+# Key takeaways

+**Out-of-the-box performance:** WebFlux showed better out-of-the-box performance than Tomcat in our tests, when looking at the No-op endpoints.
+This shows us the potential of the reactive stack.

-In our performance comparison, WebFlux generally demonstrates better out-of-the-box performance than Tomcat.
-We also learned that when utilizing WebFlux or Kotlin coroutines, following the framework's conventions is crucial to avoid introducing potential performance limitations.
+**Respect framework conventions:**  When using WebFlux or Kotlin coroutines, sticking to the framework’s conventions and understand where and how blocking code can be used is essential to avoid adding unnecessary performance issues.

-In our synthetic use case, WebFlux's performance did not surpass that of Tomcat (comparing the _Tomcat CompletableFuture_ with the _WebFlux Mono_ example).
-This outcome underscores the importance of context in performance evaluations.

-When performing performance optimizations, it is essential to follow a structured process: first, define the scenario that accurately reflects your use cases; next, conduct tests and retests to gather performance data; and finally, evaluate whether the observed changes are relevant to your application.
-By following these steps, you can make informed decisions about which performance-related optimizations are applicable to your specific needs.
+**WebFlux isn't a silver bullet:** WebFlux doesn’t automatically resolve performance issues.
+In scenarios that involved blocking calls, WebFlux didn’t outperform Tomcat (specifically, comparing Tomcat’s CompletableFuture with WebFlux’s Mono).
+To leverage WebFlux’s full potential, you may need to refactor blocking tasks to non-blocking alternatives.

+**Measure and optimize:** In our experiments, we found that default configurations, such as `Dispatchers.IO` and `Schedulers.boundedElastic()`, required tuning to meet our specific needs.
+This highlights the importance of running your own benchmarks and experiments rather than relying solely on default settings or information from blogs and articles like this one.

+**Follow a structured optimization process:** Performance optimization should be systematic.
+Begin with a scenario that reflects real-world use cases, then run tests to gather data, and finally, evaluate whether the results align with your goals.
+Iterate as necessary to ensure the optimizations add meaningful value.

 # Notes